JCaceresM/NestJS-TODO/README.md

 ## Description

-This is a API of todo with auth and roles. the porpurse of this project is to inprove my skills in auth migrations and roles with nestJS.
+This is a API of todo with auth and roles. the porpurse of this project is to inprove my skills in auth, migrations, roles, and ci/cd.

 ## Installation